-Then sit your other half down, because we're about to walk through our how to elope checklist.
-(Don’t forget a pen and paper so you can start jotting down ideas!)
+Then sit your other half down, because we’re about to walk through our How to Elope checklist.
+(Don’t forget a pen and paper—or maybe just use the Notes app—so you can start jotting down ideas!)

 Settle on your ideal time of year and elopement vibe